wp-plugins/openotp-authentication/readme.txt

 OpenOTP plugin Enable two-factor authentication for your admins and/or users

 == Description ==
-This Plugin enables strong two factor authentication for admins and users.
-It displays an overlay on Challenge-Response session, after fill in username and password.
-The plugin supports global, per role and per user settings configuration.
-The plugin will transparently handle any OpenOTP Login Mode including, LDAP only, OTP only and LDAP+OTP.

 It is versatile, device-independent and based on opened security standards.
 OpenOTP provides fine-grained user identity and access management (IAM), one-time passwords authentication technologies (OTP) and extensive authentication policies for your AD / LDAP users.